brunocfnba/docker-kubernetes-workshop/lab6/README.md

 kubectl create -f pod-mongo.yml
 ```

-6. Run `kubectl get pods` to view all your pods, you should see you 'pod-mongo' is running.
+6. Run `kubectl get pods` to view all your pods, you should see you 'pod-mongo' is running (It might be in 'pending' status while the docker image is being downloaded).

 7. In order to make it accessible to other pods and deployments let's create a service to expose this pod internally.
 Run:
 ```